How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Having these ready before you start applying saves time and shows landlords you're serious.

 SCHUFA Auskunft is the German credit report, free once per year at meineschufa.de.
 If you're new to Germany, explain this in your application, many WGs understand.
-Proof of enrollment means your admission letter (Zulassungsbescheid) or enrollment certificate (Immatrikulationsbescheinigung).
-Proof of financial means can be a Sperrkonto statement (around €11,208/year required for a German student visa), scholarship letter, or proof of parental support.
+Proof of purpose means your work contract, or if you are studying, an admission letter (Zulassungsbescheid) or enrollment certificate (Immatrikulationsbescheinigung).
+Proof of financial means can be a payslip, a Sperrkonto statement (around €11,208/year required for a German student visa), scholarship letter, or proof of savings.

 You'll also need a passport or ID copy.
 A previous landlord reference helps if you've rented before in any country.
 And if you've rented in Germany before, a Mietschuldenfreiheitsbescheinigung (confirmation from a previous German landlord that you have no rent debts) is useful to include.